sampsonv/github-trending/README.md

 * 【2023-10-15】[leoFitz1024 / wallhaven](https://github.com/leoFitz1024/wallhaven) - 基于wallhaven.cc的一款壁纸管理工具
 ## Unknown

+* 【2023-12-03】[Kyuu-Ji / Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
+* 【2023-12-03】[Alikhll / golang-developer-roadmap](https://github.com/Alikhll/golang-developer-roadmap) - Roadmap to becoming a Go developer in 2020
+* 【2023-12-03】[Kaustubh-Natuskar / moreThanFAANGM](https://github.com/Kaustubh-Natuskar/moreThanFAANGM) - This repository contains opportunities for you to apply to more than 400 product base companies(NOT JUST FAANGM) & good start-ups.
+* 【2023-12-03】[ydb-platform / ydb](https://github.com/ydb-platform/ydb) - YDB is an open source Distributed SQL Database that combines high availability and scalability with strong consistency and ACID transactions
 * 【2023-12-02】[tayllan / awesome-algorithms](https://github.com/tayllan/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 * 【2023-12-02】[forpaindream / AltiumDesignerLibPkg-dream](https://github.com/forpaindream/AltiumDesignerLibPkg-dream) - 自制的AD封装库，基于AD20
 * 【2023-12-02】[lizhe00 / AnimatableGaussians](https://github.com/lizhe00/AnimatableGaussians) - Code of "Animatable Gaussians: Learning Pose-dependent Gaussian Maps for High-fidelity Human Avatar Modeling"